MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 This architecture keeps the same design as the [**baseline architecture with network controls**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#operations-virtual-network), where the operational traffic is isolated in a separate virtual network.
 This virtual network is owned by the application team and is non-ephemeral.

 There's no peering between the operations network and spoke network.
 All communication is through Private Links.
+If access to jumpboxes is limited from the on-premises network, then the operations network needs to be reachable from on-premises through peering.

 ## Deployment considerations